RainrainWu/knowledge-base/notes/storage/redis.md

     lazyfree-lazy-user-del = yes
     ```

+### Penetration
+- A large amount of request ask for keys not available within redis in a short time, which leads to heavy workload on databases behind.
+  - Throttle the traffic against databases behind.
+  - Refresh the data within redis asynchronously through background tasks.

 ### Avalanche
 - Redis has two evection policy.
     - Passive eviction Evict only when the key is visited.